Writer at typewriter as metaphor for writing goal statements

 Brainstorm the outcomes and results you are looking for

 Use whatever tool you are most comfortable brainstorming with.
-Focus on outcomes and results, not activities and tasks.
+Focus on outcomes and results, not on activities and tasks.

 Example